Obsidian (1997 video game): Characters

 Max and Lilah are the only two human characters shown in the game.
 The world inside Obsidian is populated almost entirely with "vidbots"—robots with televisions for heads.
 The two major exceptions to this are Bismuth, a cobbled-together, elf-like robot with a lamp for a head which is capable of shining its light beam great distances, and the Conductor.
 At the beginning of the game, before reaching the obsidian, the player can watch a couple of videos of other scientists that Max and Lilah work with, including their boss.

 The CERES satellite itself is never seen, but a picture of it on a cake can be viewed briefly in one of the videos.

 Development

 Rocket Science Games showed Obsidian alongside The Space Bar at the 1996 Electronic Entertainment Expo (E3).

 Obsidian's final budget was $4 million.

 Release

 As the game was one of the last ventures by the fledgling Rocket Science and SegaSoft teams, Obsidian was released with a flurry of advertising.
 The motivating phrase in the advertisements was "Your rules do not apply here," (accompanied by e.g. a picture of a lamp emitting darkness) which suited the storyline and atmosphere of the game.
 According to Jeff Sengstack of NewMedia, $2 million were spent on print and television advertisements for the game.
 The "Egg Shattering Man" TV advertisement directed by Rocky Morton won three Gold Clio awards.

-The game was released on January 13, 1997, with a suggested retail price of $59.99.
+The game was released on January 10, 1997, with a suggested retail price of $59.99.

+Re-Release

+The title was re-released by Call Your Vegetables and Jordan Freeman Group on August 28, 2023, alongside fellow SegaSoft game, Rocket Jockey.
+Both products are available on Steam (service) and ZOOM-Platform.com.